uccser/cs-field-guide/docs/getting_started/installation.rst

 We use a system called `Docker`_ to run the CS Field Guide system, both on local machine for development, and also when deployed to production.

-If you are using Windows or Mac, we highly recommend using Docker Desktop in combination with the Windows Subsystem for Linux.
+If you are using Windows, we highly recommend using Docker Desktop in combination with the Windows Subsystem for Linux.
 See `here`_ for installation instructions.

+If you are using macOS, Docker Desktop would likely be your best bet, however we haven't tested the installation on macOS yet.

 If you are using Linux, it is possible to `install Docker Desktop`_, however it is often easier to install `Docker Engine`_ and `Docker Compose`_ individually.